JEAlfonsoP/evm-tracing-comparison/README.md

 https://github.com/ethereum-lists/4bytes :

-his is a collection of Ethereum Method signatures.
+This is a collection of Ethereum Method signatures.
 It can be used to get the text-signatures from hex-signatures (with 4-bytes - hence the name)

 A real world example: